-'''

-$ git rm grit.gemspec
+''' $ git rm PROJECTS.md

-rm 'grit.gemspec'
+rm 'PROJECTS.md'

-$ git status

-On branch master
+$ git status On branch master

+Your branch is up-to-date with 'origin/master'.

 Changes to be committed:

 (use "git reset HEAD <file>..." to unstage)

-'''

-'''

-deleted: grit.gemspec

-'''
+deleted: PROJECTS.md '''

 The next time you commit, the file will be gone and no longer tracked.
-If you modified the file and added it to the index already, you must force the removal with the -f option.
+If you modified the file or had already added it to the staging area, you must force the removal with the -f option.
 This is a safety feature to prevent accidental removal of data that hasn't yet been recorded in a snapshot and that can't be recovered from Git.

 Another useful thing you may want to do is to keep the file in your working tree but remove it from your staging area.
 In other words, you may want to keep the file on your hard drive but not have Git track it anymore.
-This is particularly useful if you forgot to add something to your .gitignore file and accidentally added it, like a large log file or a bunch of .a compiled files.
+This is particularly useful if you forgot to add something to your .gitignore file and accidentally staged it, like a large log file or a bunch of .a compiled files.
 To do this, use the --cached option:

+'''

-\$ git rm --cached README
+$ git rm --cached README

+'''

 You can pass files, directories, and file-glob patterns to the git rm command.
-That means you can do things such as
+That means you can do things such as:

+'''

-\$ git rm log/.log
+$ git rm log/\.log

+'''